carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 # MVU -- View

-Similar to the `Model` class, I've created the `Drawable` interface.
+Similar to the `Model` class, I've created the `Drawable` interface to represent the View part of the MVU model.
 In fact, this interface had existed before the refactor and I an idea that every object which can be drawn, will be stored in a collection, and in the global `draw` method a `display` method will be called on every member of the collection.
 I decided to call the `Drawable` method `display` rather than `draw` to avoid confusion with the `draw` method of the `PApplet` class.
 The idea of the collection worked quite well, however, at the time of the video release, there was a crazy inheritance hierarchy of the classes representing the lights.
 As a result, the straightforward `display` method call on the collection items turned out to look like this:

 ```java
 for (Drawable d : drawSequence)